Keep up your Queen’s Guide award

 At home ways to keep working on your Queen's Guide award

-‘Although we are all spending more time at home, this doesn’t mean you can’t keep working towards your Queens Guide award.
-There are plenty of options to consider if you would like to continue during this time.
+‘Although we have been spending more time at home, this doesn’t mean you can’t keep working towards your Queen's Guide award.
+There are plenty of options to consider if you would like to continue.
 The information below should provide you with some inspiration to continue on your journey!
-We look forward to seeing what you achieve.’ - Sophie Keaveny, Specialist Volunteer for Youth Awards
+We look forward to seeing what you achieve.’ - Sophie Keaveney, Specialist Volunteer for Youth Awards

-If you can’t work on your Queen’s Guide award right now, then don’t worry – speak to your county coordinator and they can give you an extension.
+If you can’t work on your Queen’s Guide award right now due to the pandemic, then don’t worry – speak to your county coordinator and they can give you an extension.
 This can be past your 26th birthday, if you aren't able to complete before then.

-However, if you do want to keep your momentum going, take a look at the ideas below!
+However, if you do want to keep your momentum going but can't do everything as planned, take a look at the ideas below!

 - Element one: see what you can do digitally if your unit isn't meeting face to face!
 Check out our advice on how to do this safely.
 There might be some remote admin you can do, or social media content to create.
 Check out our blog on digital Queen's Guides for some inspiration.

-- Element two: Whilst you can’t go to any events, there might be some planning or preperation you can do.
+- Element two: If you can’t go to any events, there might be some planning or preparation you can do.

-- Element three: Again, why not take the time to plan what event you’d like to run when you can?
+- Element three: Again, why not take the time to plan what event you’d like to run when you can if you can't currently?

 - Element four: Depending on what you’ve chosen, see what you can keep doing.
 Meet as a task and finish group digitally, or spend some time doing a bit of research on your chosen area.
 You could also get in touch with your county to see what you can do to help support guiding in your area.